DataDog/hiring-engineers/answers.md

       Service Checks: 1, Total Service Checks: 29444
       Average Execution Time : 21ms

 Per the exercise instructions I created a custom agent check to submit a metric (named "my_metric") that is a random value between 0 and 1000.
-I decided to make the random "value" betweeen 0 and 1000 be an integer between 0 and 1000.
+I decided to make the random "value" betweeen 0 and 1000 be an integer between 0 and 1000. (colbycheck.py and colbycheck.yaml)

     import random
     from checks import AgentCheck
     class RandomCheck(AgentCheck):
      def check(self, instance):
       self.gauge('my_metric', random.randint(0,1000))

     self.init_config:

     instances: